Finding World Ranked Courses in Scotland

 Scotland may be small but it has some of the biggest and best golf courses in the world.
 One of the reasons for this is that Scotland is the birthplace of golf and most Scottish courses form the blueprint for modern day golf courses.
 As a result, almost 90% of Scottish golf courses are international-level and quite competitive.
 If you are interested in playing on a world-ranked Scottish course, here are a few great courses that you can try.

-This privately owned course has hosted the British Open Golf sixteen times and The Amateur Championship ten times.
-Over the years, the course has also been home to the Ryder Cup, the Walker Cup and the Curtis Cup.
-Suffice to say, it is one of the best courses in the world due to its unusual layout and two loops of nine holes running clockwise and anticlockwise.
+This privately owned golf course has hosted the British Open Golf sixteen times and The Amateur Championship ten times.
+Over the years, the golf course has also been home to the Ryder Cup, the Walker Cup and the Curtis Cup.
+Suffice to say, it is one of the best golf courses in the world due to its unusual layout and two loops of nine holes running clockwise and anticlockwise.

-This course boasts some of the most beautiful scenery in the world.
+This golf course boasts some of the most beautiful scenery in the world.
 The course was designed by Tom Weiskopf and Jay Morrish and follows the natural line of the Loch Lomond.
-Streams and marshland are a natural part of the course and several majestic Pines, firs and Oaks add to the rolling greens.
+Streams and marshland are a natural part of the golf course and several majestic Pines, firs and Oaks add to the rolling greens.
 Golf Magazine has ranked the course in the Top 50 Courses in the World and it is very popular with national and international golfers.